codeep/react-recaptcha-google/README.md

 This component is created in order to make the experience of integrating Google ReCaptcha into React apps easier and smoother.

+P.S.
+It will open the ReCaptcha window only when there are some doubts by Google; otherwise, it will automatically generate the token.

 ## Installation

 `npm install react-recaptcha-google --save`